 - And class options for requirements that have not yet been completed.

 Any student needing course adaptations or accommodations because of a disability or medical condition.
-Disabled students must register with the office of Disabled Student Development.
+Disabled students must register with the office of Disability Services.

 Dismissal from the University for failing to meet minimum academic standards.